magnuslundin/vercel-env-variables-issue/README.md

 vc pull
 vc dev
 ````
 Verfication of the token now fail AS-IS.
-The public key need to have it's new-lines escaped in order to work properly.
+The public key need to have its new-lines escaped in order to work properly.
 What has been inserted into the dashboard is not what one gets.